sparkflows/sparkflows-docs/docs/tutorials/analytics/nyc-taxidata-annalysis.rst

    :alt: NYC Taxidata Annalysis
    :width: 90%

-Calculate the speed per hour
+Calculate the Speed per Hour
 -----------------------------

 It calculates the speed per hour using SQL Node.